-6. The first eight missions proved that the air defense warning • system is deployed in depth.
-This was evident from both the continuity of track and most forcefully from the ELNT data collected.
-Some intercepts of Soviet Bloc radars operating in the 3000 mc/s band were obtained by project ELIN as follows: L Other 30.
-These numbers cannot be equated to in- dividual radar sets since the same radar may be intercepted more than once. were located, including new sites.
-Some additional signals were identified but available information does not permit determination of location so that it must be con- • cluded that these signals include both known and new sites.
-Because of the limitation of ELINT to the band and the Soviet practice of collocating radars on different frequencies the total number of radars may be expected to be at least double the number of sites.
+6. The first eight missions proved t that the air defense warning

+system is deployed in depth.
+This was evi dent from both the continuit ٠.

+of track and most forcefully from the ELD

+intercepts of Soviet Bloc radars operating g in the 3000 mc/s hand ware 7

+cotained by project ELINT as follows:

+Other 30.
+These numbers ca

+dividual radar sets since the same radar n

+were located, inclu iding new sites.
+Some

+additional signals were identifi Ì.

+does not permit determination of location

+cluded that these signals include both kno 1

+of the limitation of ELINT to the · · · · · · · · · · · · · · · · · · ·

+practice of collocating radars on different -

+number of radars may be expected to be at least double the number ;

+cī sités.
+A Committee of the Comm